 Early morning transfer to the airport for our mid-morning flight to Khasab, in the Musandam Peninsula.
 We’ll arrive in time for lunch in this beautiful little town, famous until recently as a center of piracy and today still a center for contraband-running across the Straits of Hormuz.
 Or: Transfer to Shinas and take the afternoon ferry to Khasab.
 We’ll explore the lively souk, then you’re free to roam at leisure, including the surrounding hills where you can photograph shepherds, palm groves and the 17th-century Portuguese fortress.
 Our hotel has a sensational oceanfront location.
 Overnight in Khasab.

 Day 11 (Feb 21):

 The peninsula’s coastline is called the “Norway of Arabia” for its many khors (desert fjords) studded with ancient tiny villages.
 Today a highlight… a dhow safari through the Musandam khors, including a visit to the landlocked ancient village of Kumzar and Khor ash-Sham.
 There’ll be time to swim and snorkel, and photograph the dolphins that frequent these waters, before returning to Khasab.
 Overnight in Khasab.

 Day 12 (Feb 22):

 This morning drive along the cliff-hugging coast road to Tibat, offering spectacular views over the Straits of Hormuz.
 We cross into the United Arab Emirates, beginning with the emirate of Ras Al Khaimah, with a stop to visit the former pearl-diving hamlet of Jazirat Al Hamra.
 This ghost town is slowly being brought back to life as a fascinating artistic venue.
 We’ll then spend time in Sharjah, an exquisite city-state with a sinuous corniche, fantastic souq, beautiful mosque, and a fascinating waterfront where we’ll photograph the dhows and fishers against a backdrop of stylish modern buildings.
 It’s only a short distance from here to Dubai.
-This evening for sunset shots, we’ll head up to the observation deck atop Bur Khalifa, the world’s tallest building, before heading up to Burj for a bird’s-eye view of Dubai.
+This evening we’ll enjoy a slideshow of everyone’s favorite images, then dine beneath the Burj Khalifa—the world’s tallest building, before heading up to Burj for a bird’s-eye view of Dubai.
 Overnight in Dubai.

 Day 13 (Feb 23):